Thomasz19/Final_Project/README.md

 ### 3.2 Use Case Diagram

 In a use case diagram for a fitness app that logs workouts, the primary actor is the User who interacts with functionalities like logging workouts, viewing workout history, setting goals, tracking progress, and receiving reminders and notifications.
 The User initiates actions such as entering workout details, setting fitness goals, and monitoring progress through the app.
-Administrators, if present, manage user accounts and overall app functionality.
 This diagram outlines the essential interactions and functionalities between users and the fitness app system.

 <p align="center">
   <img src="Images/use_case.png" width="500" title="use case diagram">